veroniqueauzias/veroniqueauzias/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Php/Symfony
-- :dart: my goal: to improve my skills in other technologies
+- :dart: my goal: to improve my skills in other technologies and improve github stats
 - :office: I’m looking to collaborate with a team of passionate developpers
 - 📫 How to reach me: veroniqueauzias@gmail.com
 - :cookie: My cookies policy : I make delicious ones that I can bring to work